stephane-rbn/python-vscode-setup/README.md

 ### 8 - Error Lens Official extension ([link](https://marketplace.visualstudio.com/items?itemName=usernamehw.errorlens))

 Inspired by Atom (rip), Error Lens is a great extension that highlights errors and warnings inline in your code.
-If VSCode error squiggles are not enough for you, you should definitely check it out.
+If VSCode error squiggles are not enough for you, you should definitely give it a look.

 [![Error lens extension](img/error-lens-vscode-extension.png)](https://marketplace.visualstudio.com/items?itemName=usernamehw.errorlens)